How were the week days portrayed back in the day?

 In 1579 the English poet, Edmond Spenser, published his first work The Shepheardes Calendar.
 Keep in mind that Spenser had nothing to do with creating the publication that we are investigating.
 It is felt by some critics that the similarity in the titles of both works that Spenser was greatly influenced by the popular content of The Shepherd’s Almanac.

-The fact that this detailed image was published in the The Shepard’s Calendar indicating that it represented a commonly held belief system about the solar system and the days of the week.
+The fact that this detailed image was published in the The Shepard’s Calendar indicates that it represented a commonly held belief system about the solar system and the days of the week.

 Saturn rules Saturday – Saturn is portrayed as an aged male.
 He is supported by a crutch and holds a jagged knife.
 Saturn governs Aquarius and Capricorn.